 Frequently Asked Questions

-The University Counseling Center is committed to promoting the psychological well-being of Binghamton University's undergraduate and graduate community and in providing assistance to students in their pursuit of personal and academic growth.
+The University Counseling Center is committed to promoting the psychological well-being of Binghamton University's undergraduate and graduate student community and in providing assistance to students in their pursuit of personal and academic growth.
 It's a positive step that you are considering obtaining counseling help.
-Counseling can be very helpful for many difficulties, and can help provide support, insight, solutions, and information about other resources.
+Counseling can be very helpful for many difficulties, and can help provide support, insight, solutions and information about other resources.
 While you wait for an appointment, we hope that this list helps to answer any questions that you may have about the process.

 I am scheduled for a triage appointment.
 What does that mean?

 The triage counselor will talk with you briefly (25-30 minutes) about your needs and the options for counseling.
-Depending on what fits best for you, the next step may be an intake appointment at the Counseling Center or it could be a referral to another service.
+Depending on what fits best for you, the next step may be an initial consultation appointment at the Counseling Center or it could be a referral to another service.
 It is possible to use a triage appointment if you are only looking for one meeting.

-What happens in an Intake Appointment?
+What happens in an Initial Consultation Appointment?

 What does it mean that I have been placed on a Wait List?